Ports of Call

-Popular with European and South African holidaymakers, the country's tourism industry is steadily growing as more and more beachfront resorts spring up along the coast and upon the idyllic semi-desert islands of the Bazaruto Archipelago.
+Popular with European and South African holidaymakers, the country's travel industry is booming as more and more beachfront resorts spring up along the coast and upon the idyllic semi-deserted islands of the Bazaruto Archipelago.

-A rough-and-tumble travel destination, a vacation in Mozambique is perfect four tourists seeking a bit of adventure alongside a healthy dose of luxury and relaxation.
+A rough-and-tumble travel destination, a vacation in Mozambique is perfect for tourists seeking a bit of adventure alongside a healthy dose of luxury and relaxation.
 With a colourful nightlife and gorgeous scenery, the country is one of the best-value travel destinations in the world.

 Best time to visit Mozambique